CoryGH/JSONPP/readme.md

 **Objective**

-The objective of this project is to provide a practical implementation of JSON parsing and stringingifications with added functionality and versatility over the JSON standard.
+The objective of this project is to provide a practical implementation of JSON parsing and stringingification with added functionality and versatility over the JSON standard.

 -------------------------